Sea of Serenity.Net

 I met your gaze and knew with full knowledge…

 Pretty much everything in this song is to do with paranormal phenomena, especially ufology.
-This song is mainly about droids replacing humans… just without saying droids or humans, think of it like the body snatchers.
-The first verse is about noticing someone you love not as they should be, in this case something wrong with their eyes.
+This song is mainly about droids replacing humans… just without saying droids or humans.
+Think of it like the body snatchers.
+In this first verse, it is about noticing someone you love is not as they should be, in this case something wrong with their eyes.

 You have multiple personalities

-That’s just not, not, not how they should be…
+That’s just not, not, not how you should be…

 My beloved one… Woo!